dnovoafer/personal_webpage/content/post/InvitationOFC_panel_05082021 /index.md

 - Research
 ---

-I am pleased to share that I have been invited by the subcommitte *Fiber-optic and waveguide devices and sensors* of the ["OFC 2022 conference"](https://www.ofcconference.org/en-us/home/) to deliver a talk on our recent work on generation and control of extremely broadband light using hollow anti-resonant fibres.
+I am pleased to share that I have been invited by the subcommittee *Fiber-optic and waveguide devices and sensors* of the ["OFC 2022 conference"](https://www.ofcconference.org/en-us/home/) to deliver a talk on our recent work on generation and control of extremely broadband light using hollow anti-resonant fibres.
 It certainly is a honour to contribute to the world´s largest and most celebrated conference on fibre optics and communications.

 I cannot wait to visit San Diego (US) next year, as this would also imply that we are finally seeing the light at the end of this 'pandemic' tunnel.
 Let´s keep it up! 🙌